 What I find incredibly exciting for you (and every patient I share this with in my day to day practice), is that I am going to teach you exactly how to slow down the degenerative aging process regardless of the current health or age of your joints.

-More exciting, you will know how to ramp up the regenerative potential of your body, and learn about the Regenerative Medicine procedures now available to treat your joint pain.
+More exciting, you will know how to ramp up the regenerative potential of your body, and learn about the Integrative Orthopedics procedures now available to treat your joint pain.

 Put your hiking shoes on because we’re going to cover some tricky terrain quickly over the coming weeks.